vctfence/scrapbee/AUTOMATION.md

 #### SCRAPYARD_UPDATE_UUID

-Updates the properties of a bookmark, archive, or folder, represented by the given UUID.
+Updates the properties of a bookmark, archive, or folder represented by the given UUID.

 ```js
 browser.runtime.sendMessage("scrapyard-we@firefox", {